 People have used observable periodic natural phenomena to mark time for thousands of years.
 The natural rotation of Earth around the sun forms the basis for the astronomical calendar, in which we define seasons with two solstices and two equinoxes.
 Earth’s tilt and the sun’s alignment over the equator determine both the solstices and equinoxes.

 The equinoxes mark the times when the sun passes directly above the equator.
 In the Northern Hemisphere, the summer solstice falls on or around June 21, the winter solstice on or around December 22, the vernal or spring equinox on or around March 21, and the autumnal equinox on or around September 22.
 These seasons are reversed but begin on the same dates in the Southern Hemisphere.

 Because Earth actually travels around the sun in 365.24 days, an extra day is needed every fourth year, creating what we know as Leap Year.
 This also causes the exact date of the solstices and equinoxes to vary.
 Additionally, the elliptical shape of Earth’s orbit around the sun causes the lengths of the astronomical seasons to vary between 89 and 93 days.
 These variations in season length and start date would make it very difficult to consistently compare climatological statistics for a particular season from one year to the next.
 Thus, the meteorological seasons were born.

 The Meteorological Seasons

-Learn more about the monthly, seasonal, and yearly global and U.S. climates in our State of the Climate reports.
+Learn more about the monthly, seasonal, and yearly global and U.S. climates in NCEI's State of the Climate reports.
 Get the latest temperature, precipitation, drought, and hazards outlooks from NOAA’s Climate Prediction Center.